swiftlang/swift-docc-plugin/Sources/SwiftDocCPluginDocumentation/SwiftDocCPlugin.docc/Publishing to GitHub Pages.md

     and Swift-DocC needs to know about any base path after the `github.io` portion in order to correctly configure relative links.
 In the above case, that would be `<repository-name>`.

-    However, if you publish the page as a private github page, then the url structure will be different.
+    However, there are some configurations of GitHub Pages where this base URL path will not be required.
+For example, GitHub Enterprise Cloud has a feature that allows you to publish your GitHub Pages site privately.
+In situations like this, the URL structure will be different and will not require a custom base path.

     Your documentation site will be published at something like